 Discussion

 Staphylococcus aureus remains a significant pathogenic Staphylococci species which colonizes the skin and mucous membranes of some animals and humans.
 In this study, we investigated the phenotypic and genotypic characteristics of S. aureus isolates obtained from chickens, sheep and goats in the Federal Capital Territory, Nigeria.
 This first assessment of the prevalence of S. aureus strains among food animals in the FCT yielded a 3.2% carriage rate.
 This is much lower than the 6.5% prevalence reported in ruminants in Tunisia (Gharsa et al. 2015), and 9.9% nasal carriage of S. aureus in sheep and goats reported in Morocco (Mourabit et al. 2020), but higher than the 1.4% colonization rate reported in chickens in Malaysia by Neela et al. (2013).
+What could be the reason for this?

 The results of the antimicrobial susceptibility testing showed complete susceptibility of S. aureus isolates obtained from sheep and goats to all antimicrobial agents tested.
 The high susceptibility of S. aureus isolates from food animals in this study is consistent with observations in S. aureus isolates from goats in China (Zhou et al., 2017), chickens in Maylasia (Neela et al., 2013) and Korea (Lee et al., 2022), and from sheep in Italy (Glacinti et al., 2017).
 The high susceptibility of S. aureus isolates from sheep and goats and the absence of MRSA among the three food animals is noteworthy.
-These findings may indicate that the food animals in this study, which were home grown and owned by small holder farmers have not been exposed to antimicrobial agents tested due to the methods of rearing the animals.
+These findings may indicate that the food animals in this study, which were homegrown and owned by smallholder farmers have not been exposed to antimicrobial agents tested due to the methods of rearing the animals.

 Although the S. aureus isolated from chickens were MSSA they were resistant to ciprofloxacin (67%), tetracycline (50%), penicillin (33%), erythromycin (17), trimethoprim (17%), mercuric chloride (17%) and ethidium bromide (17%).
-There was agreement between the phenotypic resistance to penicillin G, erythromycin and clindamycin, chloramphenicol, gentamicin, kanamycin, and tetracycline and the presence of the respective genotypic resistance determinants blaZ, erm(B), fexA, aacA-aphD/aadD and tetK/M. However, the dihydrofolate reductase (dfrA/dfrS1) and mercury resistance operon (merA) genes that mediate trimethoprim and mecuric chloride resistance, respectively were not detected in this study, suggesting that different mechanisms could be responsible for their resistance.
+There was an agreement between the phenotypic resistance to penicillin G, erythromycin and clindamycin, chloramphenicol, gentamicin, kanamycin, and tetracycline and the presence of the respective genotypic resistance determinants blaZ, erm(B), fexA, aacA-aphD/aadD and tetK/M. However, the dihydrofolate reductase (dfrA/dfrS1) and mercury resistance operon (merA) genes that mediate trimethoprim and mecuric chloride resistance, respectively were not detected in this study, suggesting that different mechanisms could be responsible for their resistance.
 For example, trimethoprim resistance could be caused by dfrG which has been reported in S. aureus in Nigeria and other African countries (Nurjadi et al., 2015).
-Antimicrobial resistance in chickens have been extensively reported in Nigeria (Echioda-Ogbole and Godwin, 2019; Bamidele et al., 2022) and in other parts of the world (Aires-de-Sousa, 2017; Panyako et al.,2022), this could be attributed to both therapeutic and prophylactic usage of amicrobial agents in poultry (White et al., 2003).
+Antimicrobial resistance in chickens has been extensively documented in Nigeria (Echioda-Ogbole and Godwin, 2019; Bamidele et al., 2022) and in other parts of the world (Aires-de-Sousa, 2017; Panyako et al.,2022), this could be attributed to both therapeutic and prophylactic usage of amicrobial agents in poultry (White et al., 2003).

-The S. aureus isolated from goats, sheep and chickens all possessed genes for specie identification, adhesion, hemolysins, leucocidins, proteases, and hyaluronate lyase.
-These virulence factors have been reported to aid in the pathogenesis of staphylococcal infections (Grumann et al., 2014) and have been detected in S. aureus strains associated with infections in humans (Udo et al., 2020), mastitis in cows, ewes, and goats (Rainard et al., 2003, Yamada et al., 2005) and in wild birds and pigs (Abdullahi, et al 2023).
+The S. aureus isolated from goats, sheep and chickens all possessed genes for species identification, adhesion, hemolysins, leucocidins, proteases, and hyaluronate lyase.
+These virulence factors have been reported to aid in the pathogenesis of staphylococcal infections (Grumann et al., 2014) and have been detected in S. aureus strains associated with diseases in humans (Udo et al., 2020), mastitis in cows, ewes, and goats (Rainard et al., 2003, Yamada et al., 2005) and in wild birds and pigs (Abdullahi, et al 2023).
 Furthermore, none of the S. aureus strains from the studied animals carried genes for the exfoliative toxin (eta, etb, etd), toxic shock syndrome toxin (tst1), Panton valentine leucocidin (lukF-PV/ lukS-PV).
 In contrast, other studies have reported the detection of the pvl gene in S. aureus from animals and animal products (Okorie-Kanu et al., 2020; Sadat et al., 2022).